7digital/fastly-deploy/README.md

 ## Testing

 Tests can be run against a Fastly account by populating the `FASTLY_SANDBOX_API_KEY` environment variable with a Fastly API key and running `rspec`.
-As part of the tests, services will be automatically created and deleted by the fixtures.
-Do not run the tests using an account shared with production services.
+As part of the tests, services will be automatically created and deleted by the fixtures. **Do not run the tests using an account shared with production services.**

-## Gem

-This code is available via [rubygems](https://rubygems.org/gems/fastly-deploy):

-    gem install fastly-deploy